 Note: Alcatel-Lucent 4000-series IP Phones do not support dual registration.
 Instead, an active-backup registration scheme is used to handle disaster recovery scenarios.
 Special configuration for these phones is required.
-For more information, see "Using IP Phones with SIP Server in Business Continuity Mode" on page 144.
+For more information, see Using IP Phones with SIP Server in Business Continuity Mode.